tmcw/heard/README.md

 [underscore.m](http://underscorem.org/).
 It uses [CocoaPods](https://github.com/CocoaPods/CocoaPods)
 to include that library.

+## Running It

+This is an unsigned app, not distributed in the Apple Store.
+To run it on Macs with Gatekeeper installed, either `(right click or control-click) -> Open` or turn off Gatekeeper.

 ## See Also

 * This project is possible thanks to learning from the design of